rayshift/translatefgo/README.md

 Currently, English is supported for Fuyuki to LB2 (including events older than 2 years), an English machine translation is available for LB3, Gudaguda 4, Requiem, and Summer 4 (Las Vegas).

-A spanish translation for Fuyuki through to London is also available through this app.
+A Spanish translation for Fuyuki through to London is also available through this app.
 Please see https://proyectograndorder.es/ for more information.

 ### Installation
 Requirements: Android 5, 6, 7, 8, 9, 10 are supported.
 Root is not required.